-Balochistan Youth Against Corona: A community support system in Pakistan
+Balochistan Youth Action Committee: A community support system in Pakistan

 An initiative of the Global Shapers Karachi and youth volunteers from Balochistan

-Our team firmly believes in all kinds of partnerships and collaborations.
-You can help us arrange virtual fundraisers or meetings, find supplier discounts, assist in ration bags delivery and transportation, connect with more donors or volunteers and become our ambassador.
-We can always explore and find ways to work together; for us this is a teamwork for a cause.
+The BYAC team firmly believes in all kinds of partnerships and collaborations.
+You can help them arrange virtual fundraisers or meetings, find supplier discounts, assist in ration bags delivery and transportation, connect with more donors or volunteers and become their ambassadors.
+They are open to exploring and finding ways to work with different stakeholders.

 Point of contact:

-Sikander Bizenjo (Co-founder BYAC and incoming curator Karachi Hub of Global Shapers)
+Sikander Bizenjo (Co-founder BYAC and Curator Karachi Hub of Global Shapers)